Tsinghua University celebrates 110 years of glorious existence

 Liu Zhizhen, one of more than 50,000 Tsinghua students on campus, said the university emphasizes physical exercise and social practice, adding that he had participated in the National Day parade in 2019 marking the 70th anniversary of the founding of the People's Republic of China.

-Students perform at the opening ceremony of a sports event in Tsinghua University in Beijing, capital of China, April 25, 2021.
-Tsinghua University commemorates its 110th anniversary on Sunday.
-(Xinhua/Ju Huanzong)

-"Today we celebrated Tsinghua's 110th birthday, and soon we will celebrate the centenary of the Communist Party of China.
+"Today we celebrate Tsinghua's 110th birthday, and soon we will celebrate the centenary of the Communist Party of China.
 A hundred years of relay and I am a part of it," Liu said.

 Professor Stephen J Toope, vice-chancellor of the University of Cambridge, sent a video message wishing Tsinghua on its 110th anniversary.